bartificer/programming-by-stealth/docs/pbs129-eslint.md

 ```

 <aside>
-Note
+Note:

-Note that the command starts with `npx` not `npm`. `npx` is a command that can execute an npm package.
+The command starts with `npx` not `npm`. `npx` is a command that can execute an npm package.
 More information can be found in the article [What are the differences between npm and npx ?](https://www.geeksforgeeks.org/what-are-the-differences-between-npm-and-npx/)
 </aside>

-Finally, we need to change the configuration in `.eslintrc.js` to set extends to 'airbnb-base' instead of 'standard'.
+Finally, we need to change the configuration in `.eslintrc.js` to set `extends` to 'airbnb-base' instead of 'standard'.

 ```javascript
 module.exports = {